In this article, we’re going to look at the best way to get your website noticed.

 What does this mean?
-Well, it means that you have to let people know about it so that they can link back to your website.
+Well, it means that you have to let people know about it to link back to your website.

 Let’s break this down a bit.

-When another website links to your website, Google considers this a “vote” in support of your site.
+When another website links to your website, Google considers this a “vote” to support your site.
 Because of this, it will rank Site A higher than Site B if it has more backlinks.

 So the question becomes, how do I get links back to my site?